xdwong/xdwong.github.io/_pages/about.md

 -----

 * Lucile and Leroy Melcher Excellence in Research Award, 2023
-* Finalist of the POMS College of Service Operations Management (CSOM) Best Student Paper, 2023
+* Winner of the POMS College of Service Operations Management (CSOM) Best Student Paper, 2023
 * Shell Sustainbility Research Grant ($100,000), 2022
 * Runners-up for the INFORMS TIMES Best Working Paper, 2022
 * Best paper for the POMS College of Operational Excellence Best Paper Competition, 2022